Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

 netdev_add # add nic
 change #ide1-cd0 /path/to/some.iso #change device config

-info #subcommand #print info about device
+info #subcommand (snapshot to view snapshots) #print info about device savevm #creates a snapshot live, while the VM is still running loadvm #loads a snapshot while the VM is still running

 mouse_move #move the mouse
 screendump #screenshot.ppm # dump screen into ppm image